-The SC827 chassis backplane is located behind the hard drives and in front of the front system fans.
-In order to change jumper settings on the backplane, it may be necessary to remove the backplane from the chassis.
+The SC217HD+ chassis backplane is located behind the hard drives and in front of the front system fans.
+Although backplane failure rarely occurs, in the event of a backplane failure, follow the instructions below.

 Removing the Backplane

 Removing the Backplane from the Chassis